 Nature of Obligations

-The permissibility of transferring contractual duties is closely linked to the inherent characteristics of the obligations involved.
-Generally, delegation is allowed when the obligation types entail non-personal, fungible performance that does not require unique skills or trust.
-Conversely, obligations demanding specialized expertise, personal judgment, or confidential handling typically prohibit delegation, as the original obligor’s identity materially affects obligation performance.
-Additionally, obligations that by their nature involve continuous personal interaction or discretion are non-delegable.
-The distinction between delegable and non-delegable duties hinges on whether the obligee has a legitimate interest in the obligor’s individual performance.
-Thus, the nature of obligations determines delegation viability, balancing contractual flexibility with the protection of parties’ justified expectations regarding obligation performance.
+Whether you can delegate a duty depends on the nature of the obligation itself.
+Delegation is generally allowed when the duty involves non-personal, fungible performance that does not require unique skills or trust.
+Obligations demanding specialized expertise, personal judgment, or confidential handling typically cannot be delegated, because the original obligor’s identity materially affects performance quality.
+Duties involving continuous personal interaction or discretion are also non-delegable.
+The key question is whether the obligee has a legitimate interest in the obligor’s individual performance, if so, delegation is not permitted.

-Although contractual obligations may be inherently delegable, the necessity of consent or approval from the obligee often governs whether such delegation is legally permitted or prohibited.
-Consent typically requires mutual consent between parties, ensuring the obligee agrees to the substitution of the delegatee.
-In some contracts, written approval is expressly mandated to validate delegation, particularly when performance involves personal skills or trust.
+Even when a duty is inherently delegable, the obligee’s consent or approval often governs whether delegation is legally permitted.
+The obligee must agree to the substitution of the delegatee.
+In some contracts, written approval is expressly required, particularly when performance involves personal skills or trust.
 Delegation is prohibited when:

 1. The contract explicitly forbids delegation without written approval.